September 29, 2022

 Once you hire the right people, ensure you have a comprehensive onboarding plan/schedule.
 Don’t just throw your new hire to the wolves.
 Please make sure that they are engaged from Day One.

 Make sure they feel welcome, make it fun, and tell them how happy you are that they joined your team.
 Ensure they know where to go with questions, concerns, ideas, and suggestions.
-You will get some of your best ideas from new hires because they see everything from a fresh perspective and notice things you don’t.
+New hires will give you some of your best ideas because they see everything from a fresh perspective and notice things you don’t.

 2. Clearly Define your Vision